 Researchers in the Flinders Centre for Innovation in Cancer’s Cell Screen SA (CeSSA) are using revolutionary medical research equipment to find potential treatments to help protect millions of unborn babies around the world from the presently incurable Zika Virus.

-The collaboration between researchers from Flinders University and the University of Adelaide is using a robotic arm, donated by Flinders Foundation, together with an imaging system to mass-screen almost 3000 drugs to find potential treatments to help protect millions of unborn babies around the world from the presently incurable Zika Virus.
+The collaboration between researchers from Flinders University and the University of Adelaide is using a robotic arm, together with an imaging system to mass-screen almost 3000 drugs to find potential treatments to help protect millions of unborn babies around the world from the presently incurable Zika Virus.

 All drugs involved in the screening are already approved for human use, which is hoped will speed up clinical testing should potential treatments be identified.